The Sea Beyond (Italian TV series): Music

 The soundtrack, composed and produced by Stefano Lentini, was released in five albums, each corresponding to one of the show's five seasons.
 It achieved remarkable success in Europe, with over 70 million streams on both Spotify and YouTube.
 Stefano Lentini was awarded double platinum and two gold records, marking a unique achievement in the viral success of a film score for a series entirely produced in Italy.
 The music combines classical compositions with prominent electronic elements, featuring a significant focus on original piano pieces and original songs.
 Almost all the songs in the series are sung by *Raiz, interpreter of Don Salvatore in the series and leader of the musical group "Almamegretta".
-Part of the music was performed by the RAI National Symphony Orchestra and mixed by Grammy Award-winning sound engineer Geoff Foster.
+Part of the music was performed by the RAI National Symphony Orchestra and the "I Piccoli Cantori" choir from Barcellona Pozzo di Gotto, and mixed by Grammy Award-winning sound engineer Geoff Foster.
 Stefano Lentini stated that the great success of the soundtrack is mainly due to the wide artistic freedom he was able to apply during the writing process, working with a team that gave him complete freedom in the compositional and arranging choices.